claudioschmidli/se-penguin-classifier/README.md

 ## Description
 The model used can predict whether or not a penguin belongs to a particular species based on its specific characteristics culmen length and depth.
 The default is the test for the species Adelie.
 The classification method of binary logistic regression is used for the prediction.

 A web application was programmed as the user interface.
-Please have a look at the online demo [here](https://penguin-classifier1-app.herokuapp.com/).
+Please have a look at the online demo [here](https://penguin-classifier1-app.herokuapp.com/)(the first time loading the page takes several seconds in order to start up the app).

 The application is programmed in Python.
 The web application is developed with Flask.